Darionti88/soyPropi/README.md

 - Migrate to Typescript (now that i feel more comfortable)
 - Migrate DB to PlanetScale & Prisma (mainly for scalability and free tier is better)
+- Slowly remove ChakraUI (not really using it, i'm loving tailwind)
 - Keep improving UI
 - Add Unit Tests with Jest and e2e with Cypress